NethServer/nethsecurity-docs/install.rst

 -----------------

 `VMWare <https://www.vmware.com>`_ may encounter issues when importing raw disk images directly.
-To ensure a smooth import, convert the raw image to the VMWare native ``.vmdk`` format before proceeding.
+To ensure a smooth import, first decompress the image file, then convert the raw image to the VMWare native ``.vmdk`` format before proceeding.

 On Windows, you can use a software like `V2V Converted <https://www.starwindsoftware.com/starwind-v2v-converter>`_.